 SECTION 16.
-The rules committee believes there is no place in college baseball for physical abuse of officials or fighting among opponents.
-A fight rule penalizes offending team representatives (e.g., players, coaches, athletic trainers, managers) for physical abuse or fighting.
+There is no place in college baseball for physical abuse of officials or fighting among opponents.
+A fight rule penalizes offending team representatives (e.g., players, coaches, team personnel) for physical abuse or fighting.
 However, coaches must understand that they are responsible for the actions of their players.
 Cooperation is needed from players, coaches, administrators and game officials to prevent fighting and physical abuse.